The do’s and don’ts for exhibitors at an exhibition hall

 - do use a colour that suits your brand.
 If your website, leaflets and business cards are green, don’t paint your stand pink;

 - don’t use a colour that will disappear in the exhibition hall.
-My experience for this one was that some companies were a little unfortunate because the overall colour of the hall was blue (especially the carpet).
-Bol had an impressive stand, but faded to the background because of this;
+My experience with this one was that some companies were a little unfortunate because the overall colour of the hall was blue (especially the carpet).
+Bol had an impressive stand, but faded into the background because of this;

 Another option to draw the visitor’s attention is by using movement.
-It doesn’t mean you must be running around your stand!
+It doesn’t mean you should be running around your stand!
 This can be very subtle.
-One stand that drew my attention did this by decorating their stand with balloons.
-Hanging balloons always move in a subtle way.
+One stand that drew my attention did so by decorating their stand with balloons.
+Floating balloons always move in a subtle way.
 Another way is to use displays that show a short, attractive company video.